rakhimov/scram/doc/probability_analysis.rst

 *****************

-Various probability types and distributions are accepted as described in the OpenPSA Model Exchange Format, for example, constant values, exponential with two or four parameters, and uniform, normal, log-normal distributions.
+Various probability types and distributions are accepted as described in the OpenPSA Model Exchange Format [MEF]_, for example, constant values, exponential with two or four parameters, and uniform, normal, log-normal distributions.

 Bellow is a brief description.
-For more information, please take a look at the OpenPSA_ MEF format documentation.
+For more information, please take a look at the [MEF]_ format documentation.

 **P-model**
     The probability of an event occurring